valencyprime/myporfolio/README.md

-A fully functional Website showcasing who am I, my skills and my projects.
+A fully functional and responsive Website showcasing who am I, my skills and my projects.